Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedCoreVT.md

 In RPM, the Virtual Terminal functionality allows for Forced Post and Open Voids to be processed.
 In the CLX solution, Forced Post is not currently supported, but planned for a future release.
 Open Void is not supported in CLX.

+The ability to enter in Soft Descriptors on an inititated transaction is not available.

 The ability to create a copy of a prior Pre-Auth or Purchase is no longer available.

 RPM Virtual Terminal could be displayed in multiple languages (EN, FR, ES) based on the terminal setting; at this time CLX Virtual Terminal is available in English language only.